veikkos/ppasianssi/README.md

 ### Playing

-Just tap space to draw a card. :) Key `R` resets the game.
+Just tap Space or left mouse button to draw a card. :) Key `R` resets the game.